-In this section, we apply the proposed model and method to analyze the co-movements of returns between international stock markets during different periods.
-Specifically, we consider the weekly returns of the Morgan Stanley Capital International (MSCI) equity indices of four economies (in U.S. dollars): the United States (US), the United Kingdom (UK), Hong Kong (HK), and South Korea (KR).
-These four economies were severely affected by the Asian crisis of 1997 and/or the global financial crisis of 2008.
-By analyzing the evolution of the dependence structures between these four markets, we can examine how these markets are related, for example, in tranquil periods and in crisis periods.
+In this section, we apply the proposed model and method to analyze the co-movements of returns among international stock markets during different periods.
+Specifically, we consider weekly returns of the Morgan Stanley Capital International (MSCI) equity indices of four economies (in U.S. Dollars): the United States (US), the United Kingdom (UK), Hong Kong (HK), and South Korea (KR).
+These four economies are much affected by the Asian crisis of 1997 and/or the global financial crisis of 2008.
+By analyzing the evolution of the dependence structures among these four markets, we can examine how these markets are related, for example, in tranquil periods and in crisis periods.